 There are a number of things that might lead to an error in Splice.
 Often, the app recognizes how to fix the issue itself.
 Otherwise, you can try some common solutions.

-- All pictures and videos shot with your phone will work fine.
+- Check for faulty files on your timeline.
+All pictures and videos shot with your phone will work fine.
 However, the app may not recognize files from an external source, such as WhatsApp.

-- If you still can't identify the faulty assets, try removing every single one (such as pictures, videos, and audio files) in order.
+If you still can't identify the faulty assets, try removing every single one (such as pictures, videos, and audio files) in order.
 By repeating the process for each asset, you'll quickly learn which is causing the issue.
 Then you can exclude it from your project.

 If none of the solutions listed above solves the issue, reach out to our Customer Support team and attach a screenshot or a screen recording that could show your experience.